clebi/docker-android-jenkins/README.md

 # docker-android-jenkins

-This is an docker image of a Jenkins CI with android support.
+This is a docker image of a Jenkins CI with Android support.
+This image allows to build Android projects.

 This build use [Jenkins LTS](https://hub.docker.com/r/jenkins/jenkins/) as base image.